 Think of your company as a car traveling down a highway.
 Your customer care operations are the wheels that keep the car on the road while your product or service is the motor that propels it forward.
-A company with dysfunctional customer service operations won't get very far, just like a car with a flat tire.
+A company with dysfunctional customer support operations won't get very far, just like a car with a flat tire.
 The passengers on this trip are your customers, and how well they are treated by your customer service will determine how they will see your entire company.

 Additional factors that can increase the cost of hiring and training new employees include high employee turnover rates and a lack of organized training programs.
 Long wait times and inconsistent responses can also increase the cost of customer acquisition because it is harder to bring in new clients and keep hold of existing ones.